Generally, a citizen of a foreign country who wishes to enter the

-If you are an F-1 or J-1 student who has applied
+If an individual is an F-1 or J-1 student who has applied

-for Lawful Permanent Residency status, please make an appointment with Winthrop’s International Student Advisor to discuss how the application affects your SEVIS
+for Lawful Permanent Residency status, they should make an appointment with Winthrop’s International Student Advisor to discuss how the immigrant application could affect their non-immigrant SEVIS

 record, travel, and work benefits.

-Once admitted to Winthrop University, you must contact the International Center to discuss your current visa status and the options available to you.
+Once admitted to Winthrop University, the individual must contact the International Center to discuss their current visa status and the options available to them.